Marginal and Conditional Multiple Inference for Linear Mixed Model Predictors

 This concludes the proof. \end{proof}

-\subsection{Proof for Theorem 3}
+\subsubsection{Proof for Theorem 3}

-Another way to obtain a pivotal for simultaneous inference is to evaluate the distribution of the quadratic form $Q = \|\SIG^{-1/2}(\hat{\MU} - \MU)\|^2$ under conditional law.
-It is distributed as generalised non-central $\chi^2$, and thus has no analytically tractable probability density function.
+Another way to obtain a pivotal for multiple inference is to evaluate the distribution of the quadratic form $Q = \|\SIG^{-1/2}(\hat{\MU} - \MU)\|^2$ under the conditional law.
+It is distributed as generalized non-central $\chi^2$, and thus has no analytically tractable probability density function.
 However, due to the linearity of $\hat{\MU} - \MU$ in $\mathbf{v}$, the quadratic form $Q$ can be suitably split up in treatable terms.

 \begin{proof} Due to linearity of $\hat{\MU} - \MU$, it holds that $\SIG = \SIG_v + \SIG_b$, where $\SIG_b = \mbox{Cov}(\MU_b)$ for $\MU_b = \mbox{E}(\hat{\MU} - \MU|\mathbf{v})$ by the law of total variance.
 Moreover,